Regular Expressions Round-up

 the Filter extension (>= PHP 5.2.0)

-and the ctype extension (bear in mind that the last one if locale dependent)
+and the ctype extension (bear in mind that the last one is locale dependent)

 - If you decide to use regular expressions anyway, the PRCE implementation is preferred above the POSIX implementation.